botpress/docs/docs/advanced/custom-module.md

 Modules can register new actions that will be available on the flow editor.
 Please check out the [Custom Code](../main/code) section for more information about Actions.
 Those actions must be deployed to the `data/global/actions` folder to be recognized by Botpress.
 Here is how to do that:

 1. Create a folder named `actions` in `src`
-1. Add your javascript files in the folder
+2. Add your javascript files in the folder
-1. When you build your module, your files will be copied in the `dist` folder
+3. When you build your module, your files will be copied in the `dist` folder
-1. At every startup, action files are copied in `data/global/actions/$MY_MODULE/`
+4. At every startup, action files are copied in `data/global/actions/$MY_MODULE/`

 They are then accessible by the name `$MY_MODULE/$MY_ACTION` in any node or skill

 If your action requires external dependencies, you must add them on your module's `package.json` as dependencies.
 When the VM is initialized, we redirect `require` requests to the node_modules of its parent module.

-> Many dependencies are already included with Botpress and do not need to be added to your package (ex: lodash, axios, etc... )
+&gt; Many dependencies are already included with Botpress and do not need to be added to your package (ex: lodash, axios, etc... )

 ## module-builder Docker image